collaide/FileUploader/README.md

 ### features

-* sign in to collaide --> done
+[x] sign in to collaide
-* change panel --> done
+[x] change pane
-* view repositories on collaide of the user
+[ ] view repositories on collaide of the user
-* select one repo
+[ ] select one repo
-* select files and folders to observes
+[ ] select files and folders to observes
-* synchronize file and folders observed with the selected repo
-* enable notifications (maybe with a server in the app, so collaide can send POST notifications to the registred apps ?)
+[ ] synchronize file and folders observed with the selected repo [ ] enable notifications (maybe with a server in the app, so collaide can send POST notifications to the registred apps ?)
-* more ? (discussions, messages, etc)?
+[ ] more ? (discussions, messages, etc)?

 ### Organization